The Real Housewives of Melbourne: Season 5–present

 COVID-19 pandemic.
 In a statement released by Foxtel and Matchbox Pictures, “The Health and Safety of our cast and crew is our top priority”.

 On 11 June 2020, it was confirmed by cast member Janet Roach that filming for season 5 was to resume in July, however she announced that Foxtel had decided to push the filming dates back to January 2021.

 On 14 April 2021, Foxtel re-confirmed the cast of the fifth season with Roach and Breaux reprising their roles as well as the additions of Anjali Rao, Kyla Kirkpatrick, Cherry Dipietrantonio (who all had been previously announced).
 Gillies (who had previously departed) also returned to the series with new addition Simone Elliott.
 This also confirmed the departures of Liano and Schiavello (who had been previously set to return).
 The fifth season premiered on 10 October 2021.
 Following the conclusion of the season's seventh episode, Rao departed the series after one season.
 An all cast reunion was not filmed for the fifth season, marking the first time in the series history to not feature a reunion.

+In March 2025, Gillies made a guest appearance on the third season of The Real Housewives of Sydney.